Setup and Config

 DESCRIPTION

-This script is used to move or rename a file, directory or symlink.
+Move or rename a file, directory, or symlink.

-git mv [-v] [-f] [-n] [-k] <source> <destination> git mv [-v] [-f] [-n] [-k] <source> ... <destination directory>
+git mv [-v] [-f] [-n] [-k] <source> <destination> git mv [-v] [-f] [-n] [-k] <source> ... <destination-directory>

 In the first form, it renames <source>, which must exist and be either a file, symlink or directory, to <destination>.
 In the second form, the last argument has to be an existing directory; the given sources will be moved into this directory.